 For a list of family-friendly Easter-related things to do in the Lower Mainland see our article about Vancouver Easter Activities.
 For a list of top restaurants offering Easter Sunday buffet brunches, see below.

-Vancouver Easter Brunch Buffets in 2019
+Vancouver Easter Brunch Buffets

 Lots of places offer brunch menus on a regular basis year-round, and a small number offer buffets.
 Some of the fanciest buffet brunches though take place on Easter Sunday.

 Below is a list of some of the region’s top places for Easter brunch buffets in Vancouver in 2019.
 2020 details will be similar.

 (Note: Venues, times, prices and other details are subject to change.
 See each restaurant’s website for exact information or confirm details when making your reservation.
 Also, we plan to add more venues to the list over time.
 This is just a start.)